abhishekghoshh/infrastructure-helper/docker/cheetsheet.md

 ### Registries and Repositories:
 - A registry is where we store our images.
-- You can host your own registry, or you can use Docker’s public registry which is called DockerHub.
+- You can host your own registry, or you can use Docker's public registry which is called DockerHub.
 - Inside a registry, images are stored in repositories.
 - Docker repository is a collection of different docker images with the same name, that have different tags, each tag usually represents a different version of the image.